-A financial summary of other consolidated expenses and income items for the first quarter of 2022 and 2021 is given below.
+A financial summary of other consolidated expenses and income items for the second quarter and first six months of 2022 and 2021 is given below.
 These amounts are presented in accordance with IFRS accounting standards.
 They have not been adjusted for the timing of revenues and expenses associated with rate-regulated activities and other items that are not in the normal course of business.